University of Texas Logo

 Program Cost

-Includes shared room; stipend for some meals and incidental expenses; excursions and entrance fees.
+2025 program fee confirmed at $8200 Fee includes shared room; welcome and farewell meals, excursions and entrance fees.
 Students must pay: UT-Austin summer tuition, airfare, personal items, health insurance, independent travel expenses.
-Multiple scholarships including program specific need based awards of $1-2,000 available.)
+Multiple scholarships available.

 Dates: